Determination of period matrix of double of surface with boundary via its DN map

-Most of the known (say, Fenchel–Nielsen's) local coordinates on the moduli space are highly dependent on the methods of their construction and are therefore inconvenient for the reduced EIT problem.
-The exception is the coordinates provided by the entries of {\it $b$-period matrices} of surfaces.
-Recall that the {\it Torelli marked surface} if a Riemann surface $X$ without boundary equipped with a choice of canonical homology basis $[l_\cdot]=\{a_1,\dots,a_{m},b_1,\dots,b_{m}\}$ (``marking'') on it.
-We say that two Torelli marked surfaces $(X,[l_\cdot])$ and $(X',[l'_\cdot])$ are equivalent if there is a biholomorphism $\beta$ between them which preserves the marking (i.e., $\beta\circ a_k=a'_k$, $\beta\circ b_k=b'_k$).
-The space $\mathcal{T}_{m}$ of equivalence classes of Torelli marked surfaces of genus $m$ (endowed with metric (\ref{Teichmuller distance}), where the infimum is taken over all marking-preserving diffeomorphisms) is the infinite-sheeted covering space of the moduli space $\mathcal{M}_m$ called the {\it Torelli space}.
-Let $\omega_1,\dots,\omega_m$ be the basis of holomorphic differentials on $X$ dual to the homology basis (i.e., thier periods obeys $T(\omega_i,a_j):=\int_{a_j}\omega_i=\delta_{ij}$).
-Then the $m\times m$-matrix $\mathbb{B}$ with the entries $\mathbb{B}_{ij}=T(\omega_i,b_j):=\int_{b_j}\omega_i$ is called the $b$-{\it period matrix} of the Torelli marked surface $(X,[l_\cdot])$.
+is called the $b$-{\it period matrix} of the Torelli marked surface $(X,[l_\cdot])$.
 It is clear that $\mathbb{B}$ is a conformal invariant, i.e., it depends only on the class $[(X,[l_\cdot])]$ of $(X,[l_\cdot])$ in $\mathcal{T}_{m}$.
-Due to the {\it Torelli theorem} (\cite{Torelli}, see also \cite{GH,Milne,Narasimhan}), the $b$-period matrix $\mathbb{B}$ determines $(X,[l_\cdot])$, i.e., the map $[(X,[l_\cdot])]\mapsto\mathbb{B}$ is an injection.
+Due to the {\it Torelli theorem} (\cite{Torelli}, see also \cite{GH,Milne,Narasimhan}), the $b$-period matrix $\mathbb{B}$ determines $[(X,[l_\cdot])]$, i.e., the map $[(X,[l_\cdot])]\mapsto\mathbb{B}$ is an injection.